 Discover classes, events, tours, and groups that fit your interests.

-Home > Wellness Resources > Health Library > PARP Inhibitors
+Home > Be Healthy > Health Library > PARP inhibitors

 PARP inhibitors are used in cancer treatment.
 PARP stands for poly (ADP ribose) polymerase.
 It's a protein that is part of the body's natural process to repair DNA in cells.
 So medicines that inhibit, or prevent, this protein from repairing DNA can help kill cancer cells.

 When you get chemotherapy or radiation treatments, the goal is to destroy cancer cells.
 You might also get PARP inhibitors along with these treatments.
 They can stop PARP from repairing the DNA in the cells.
 This makes it more likely that the cancer cells will die.

 Medical Review:Adam Husney MD - Family Medicine & Sarah Marshall MD - Family Medicine & Kathleen Romito MD - Family Medicine & Douglas A. Stewart MD - Medical Oncology

 © 1995-2020 Healthwise, Incorporated.
 Healthwise, Healthwise for every health decision, and the Healthwise logo are trademarks of Healthwise, Incorporated.